theREDspace/phaser2-flump-plugin/README.md

 `npm install phaser2-flump-plugin` <- TODO - Make that work

-Or include the built plugin bundle found in the dist folder of this repository. <- TODO - Make that a thing
+Or include the built plugin bundle found in the dist folder of this repository.
+We provide both a minimized and non minimized build of the plugin, along with source maps for debugging.

 # Usage
 ## Adding the plugin to Phaser 2's plugin manager